revault/practical-revault/messages.md

 #### `err_sig`

+FIXME: should we crash instead of handling this (potentially adversarial) scenario ?

 Sent by a wallet to express its dreadful unhapiness with one of the returned signatures.
 It results in the server erasing all the signatures for this transaction and make other wallets send a new signature.